 The Clean Air Act (CAA) requires Federal agencies to comply with Federal, State, and local air pollution requirements.
-The CAA also requires each State to develop a State Implementation Plan (SIP) to demonstrate the National Ambient Air Quality Standards (NAAQS) are attained and maintained for criteria pollutants.
-The DEQ is responsible for producing the SIP, but delegates the smoke management portion to the Oregon Department of Forestry (ODF).
-As part of the SIP, the ODF developed instructions and requirements for wildland fire emissions in the smoke management plan.
-The smoke management plan does not cover those portions of the areas with rangelands or agricultural lands outside of the Willamette Valley, Oregon.
+The CAA also requires each State to develop a State Implementation Plan (SIP) to demonstrate National Ambient Air Quality Standards (NAAQS) are attained and maintained for criteria pollutants.
+DEQ is responsible for producing the SIP, but delegates smoke management to Oregon Department of Forestry (ODF).
+As part of the SIP, ODF developed instructions and requirements for wildland fire emissions in the smoke management plan.
+The smoke management plan does not cover those portions of areas with rangelands or agricultural lands outside of Willamette Valley, Oregon.
+Under criteria established through the CAA as amended in 1990, Steens Mountain Wilderness and the WSRs are designated as Class II.

 The NAAQS are described in the CAA.
 The NAAQS have been established for six pollutants.
-Of these six criteria pollutants, natural resource management activities largely affect only the production of Particulate Matter (PM).
+Of these six criteria pollutants, natural resource management activities largely affect only production of Particulate Matter (PM).
 However, most PM of concern is produced from fire and most of this is less than ten microns in diameter (PM10), which is the size class that is currently regulated under the CAA.
 The PM10 produced from fire does not seriously affect forest and rangeland ecosystems because fire is a natural part of these systems.
 However, it does have effects on human health.
-A NAAQS has also been established for PM {2.5}.
-The method for determining attainment with the NAAQS changed with the 1990 amendments to the CAA, to require several years of monitoring before a determination can be made.
-The attainment status for PM {2.5} in the AMU has not yet been determined.
+An NAAQS has also been established for PM{2.5}.
+The method for determining attainment with NAAQS changed with 1990 amendments to the CAA, to require several years of monitoring before a determination can be made.
+Attainment status for PM{2.5} in the CMPA has not yet been determined.
 However, the determination should be completed in 2005.

 Southeast Oregon has been designated as a "clean air source" by the Grand Canyon Visibility Transport Commission.
-The Environmental Protection Agency (EPA) has finalized the regional haze rule and States, including Oregon, are in the process of updating their smoke management plans to incorporate regional haze provisions.
+Environmental Protection Agency (EPA) has finalized regional haze rules and States, including Oregon, are in the process of updating smoke management plans to incorporate regional haze provisions.
 At publication of the RMP, additional requirements for the smoke management plan are not known.
-Once the requirements are finalized, the BLM will comply with the provisions of Oregon Smoke Management Plan.
+Once requirements are finalized, BLM will comply with provisions of the Oregon Smoke Management Plan.

-The BLM will cooperate with other Federal and State agencies and local governments on smoke management related to wildland fires.
+The BLM will cooperate with other Federal, State, and local governments on smoke management related to wildland fires.
 This cooperation may include use of a voluntary communication plan.

 Wildland fire will be utilized while meeting Federal and State air quality and opacity standards.
 Wildland fire use to achieve resource management objectives will not be limited.
-Ideally, a limited amount of area will be burned, which will enable landscape-scale objectives to be achieved in years when those opportunities are available.
+Ideally, a limited amount of area will be burned, which will enable landscape-scale objectives to be achieved in years when opportunities are available.

-Air quality permits are required from the DEQ for all mining and aggregate operations in the AMU.
-In addition, the BLM will require dust abatement measures at mining operations and for all other authorized activities on a case-by-case basis.
+Air quality permits are required from the DEQ for all saleable mineral operations in the CMPA.
+In addition, BLM will require dust abatement measures at saleable mineral operations and for other authorized activities on a case-by-case basis.